Uniswap/org-v1/src/pages/docs/v2/11-governance/05-governance-reference.md

 Creates a Proposal to change the protocol.

 Proposals will be voted on by delegated voters.
 If there is sufficient support before the voting period ends, the proposal shall be automatically enacted.
 Enacted proposals are queued and executed in the Timelock contract.

 The sender must hold more UNI than the current proposal threshold (proposalThreshold()) as of the immediately previous block.
-If the threshold is 100,000 UNI, the sender must have been delegated more than 1% of all UNI in order to create a proposal.
 The proposal can have up to 10 actions (based on proposalMaxOperations()).

 The proposer cannot create another proposal if they currently have a pending or active proposal.
 It is not possible to queue two identical actions in the same block (due to a restriction in the Timelock), therefore actions in a single proposal must be unique, and unique proposals that share an identical action must be queued in different blocks.